Low-Altitude ISAC with Rotatable Active and Passive Arrays: Simulation Results

-We adopt both half-space isotropic and directional element patterns.
-In the directional case, the BS and RIS element gains follow the piecewise model (11), while \(G_{0,\mathrm B}=G_{0,\mathrm R}=2\) are constant in the isotopic case.
-For each random channel realization, the proposed alternating optimization algorithm jointly updates the BS precoder \(\boldsymbol{W}\), the RIS phase vector \(\boldsymbol{\theta}\), and the rotations \((\boldsymbol{r}^{\mathrm B},\boldsymbol{r}^{\mathrm R})\) so as to maximize the downlink sum rate \(\sum_{k=1}^K \log_2(1+\mathrm{SINR}_k)\) under the sensing MSE constraint.
-To assess the gain of spatial geometry control and RIS assistance, we compare the fully rotatable BS–RIS architecture (“Rot-BS+Rot-RIS”) with four benchmarks: (i) only the BS is rotatable while the RIS orientation is fixed (“Rot-BS+Fix-RIS”); (ii) only the RIS is rotatable (“Fix-BS+Rot-RIS”); (iii) both BS and RIS are fixed (“Fix-BS+Fix-RIS”); and two non-RIS baseline (iv) (“Rot-BS+No-RIS”) and (v) (“Fix-BS+No-RIS”), where the RIS–user link is disabled by setting the RIS–user path gains to zero.
-All reported curves are obtained by averaging the communication and sensing metrics over a large number of independent channel realizations.
+We compare the proposed jointly rotatable BS and RIS scheme (``Rot-BS \& Rot-RIS") with the following baselines: (i) ``Rot-BS \& Fix-RIS", where only the BS array is rotatable while the RIS array orientation is fixed, (ii) ``Fix-BS \& Rot-RIS", where only the RIS array is rotatable while the BS array orientation is fixed, (iii) ``Fix-BS \& Fix-RIS", where both BS and RIS arrays are fixed, (iv) ``Rot-BS \& No-RIS", where the RIS–user link is disabled by setting the RIS–user path gains to zero, and (v) ``Fix-BS \& No-RIS".
+All reported curves are obtained by averaging the communication and sensing metrics over 100 independent channel realizations.